8 Best Walks in Sydney Harbour National Park

 7. Taronga Zoo to Balmoral Beach

-The track can roughly be divided into three sections with Bradleys Head, Chowder Bay and Balmoral Beach as the key milestones.
-The starting point of the track is on Athol Road, moments away from the Taronga Zoo ferry wharf.
+The track can be roughly divided into three sections, with Bradleys Head, Chowder Bay, and Balmoral Beach serving as key milestones.
+The starting point is on Athol Road, just a short stroll from the Taronga Zoo ferry wharf.

 Taronga Zoo to Balmoral Beach